Abdullah Al-Dossari (born 1993)

-Abdullah Al-Dossari (عبدالله الدوسري; born 27 August 1993) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Arabi.
+Abdullah Al-Dossari (عبدالله الدوسري; born 27 August 1993) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Diriyah.

 Club career

 Al-Dossari started his career at Sdoos where he spent four seasons at the club.
 On 15 August 2017, Al-Dossari joined Al-Kawkab, where he spent one season.
 On 20 August 2018, Al-Dossari joined Al-Mujazzal.
 On 22 July 2019, Al-Dossari joined Al-Batin.
 He made 16 appearances and scored twice as Al-Batin were crowned champions and earned promotion to the Pro League.
 On 5 October 2020, Al-Dossari joined relegated side Al-Fayha.
 He scored 6 times in 32 appearances and helped Al-Fayha finish second and earn promotion to the Pro League.
 On 3 July 2021, Al-Dossari renewed his contract with Al-Fayha.
 On 23 July 2022, Al-Dossari joined First Division side Al-Arabi.

+On 2 July 2023, Al-Dossari joined Al-Faisaly.
+On 26 July 2024, Al-Dossari joined Second Division side Al-Diriyah.